pragma-/pbot/doc/QuickStart.md

 irc.server | IRC server address to connect. | irc.libera.chat
 irc.port | IRC server port. | 6667 (secure port: 6697)
 irc.identify_password | Password to authenticate with services or bots. | _undefined_
-irc.sasl | Whether to use the IRCv3 SASL authentication mechanism. | 0
+irc.sasl | Whether to use the IRCv3 SASL authentication mechanism. | 0 (1 to enable)
-irc.ssl | Whether to use SSL/TLS encryption. | 0 (1 to enable)
+irc.tls | Whether to use TLS encryption. | 0 (1 to enable)
 general.trigger | Bot trigger.
 Can be a character class containing multiple trigger characters.
 Can be overridden per-channel. | [!]

 For a list of other available settings see [this table](Registry.md#list-of-known-registry-items) in the [Registry documentation](Registry.md).